moshensky/pdf-visual-diff/README.md

 ): Promise<boolean>
 ```

-It compares a PDF to a persisted snapshot.
-If a snapshot does not exists, one is created.
+Compares a PDF to a persisted snapshot, with behavior for handling missing snapshots controlled by the `failOnMissingSnapshot` option.

-When the function is executed, it has following **side effects**:
+The function has the following **side effects**:

+- If no snapshot exists:
-- If a previous snapshot file does not exist, the PDF is converted to an image, saved as a snapshot, and the function returns `true`.
+  - If `failOnMissingSnapshot` is `false` (default), the PDF is converted to an image, saved as a new snapshot, and the function returns `true`.
+  - If `failOnMissingSnapshot` is `true`, the function returns `false` without creating a new snapshot.
 - If a snapshot exists, the PDF is converted to an image and compared to the snapshot:
   - If they differ, the function returns `false` and creates two additional images next to the snapshot: one with the suffix `new` (the current view of the PDF as an image) and one with the suffix `diff` (showing the difference between the snapshot and the `new` image).
   - If they are equal, the function returns `true`.
 If `new` and `diff` versions are present, they are deleted.

-Returns a promise that resolves to `true` if the PDF matches the snapshot or if a new snapshot is created, and `false` if the PDF differs from the snapshot.
+Returns a promise that resolves to `true` if the PDF matches the snapshot or if the behavior for a missing snapshot is configured to allow it.
+Returns `false` if the PDF differs from the snapshot or if `failOnMissingSnapshot` is `true` and the snapshot is missing.

 For further details and [configuration options](https://moshensky.github.io/pdf-visual-diff/types/CompareOptions.html), please refer to the [API Documentation](https://moshensky.github.io/pdf-visual-diff).